security-force-monitor/research-handbook/source/incidents_attributes.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 This field should be used whenever any claim requires additional explanation because for a general reader the claim is not clearly and directly stated in the citation.
 For the example of use above a citation published on 15 July 2019 refers to something happening "last week" and as a result a researcher has determined the previous Sunday 7 July 2019 through Saturday 13 July 2019 should be entered into the appropriate fields of ``first_imprecise:range`` and ``last_imprecise:range``.
-That range would not be immediately clear to a public auidence since neither date is directly referenced in the text of the citation.
+That range would not be immediately clear to a public audience since neither date is directly referenced in the text of the citation.
 As a result the researcher should explain how that date range was evidenced by the citation.

 type:entity